Self-employed business loans: financing for SME owners

 What loans are available to self-employed businesses?

-Unsecured business loans don’t require you to offer any assets (like property or equipment) as collateral.
-They’re typically easier to access for smaller amounts, though lenders may charge higher interest rates to offset their risk.
-Unsecured loans are ideal for businesses that need quick capital but don’t want to tie up their assets.
+Using an unsecured business loan means you’re not required to provide any assets (like property or equipment) as collateral.
+They’re typically easier to access for smaller amounts or shorter periods, although lenders tend to charge higher interest rates to offset their risk.
+Unsecured business loans are ideal for businesses that need quick capital but don’t want to tie up their assets or commit to long-term debt.

-A secured loan is backed by an asset, such as your business premises, vehicle, or equipment.
+A secured loan is backed by an asset, such as your business premises, vehicles or equipment.
 Since this reduces the lender's risk, these loans usually come with lower interest rates and allow you to borrow larger amounts.
-However, if you default, the lender can claim the asset.
+However, if you default, the lender can claim the asset used as security.

-Start-up loans backed by the government are available for newer businesses.
+Start-up loans backed by the government are available for eligible new businesses.
 These loans range from £500 to £25,000, with a fixed 6% interest rate.
 Along with the loan, you get free mentoring to help guide your business growth.
+There are also other government schemes and small business loans offered by the British Business Bank.

-Invoice financing is a way to unlock cash that’s tied up in unpaid invoices.
-The lender advances a portion of the invoice's value, giving you access to funds before the customer has paid.
-This option is useful if your business faces cash flow gaps due to longer payment terms.
+Using invoice financing is a way to unlock cash that’s tied up in unpaid client invoices.
+The lender advances a portion of the invoice's value, giving you access to funds before the customer has paid you.
+This option is useful if your business faces cash flow gaps due to longer payment terms, such as in the construction industry, or if you’re impacted by seasonality, say, if you’re in retail or hospitality.

 For businesses that accept card payments, a merchant cash advance allows you to borrow against your future sales.
 Repayments are made automatically through a percentage of daily card transactions, making this a flexible option if your business income fluctuates.